lovell/sharp/docs/api-resize.md

 ## trim

-Trim "boring" pixels from all edges that contain values similar to the top-left pixel.
+Trim pixels from all edges that contain values similar to the given background colour, which defaults to that of the top-left pixel.

 Images with an alpha channel will use the combined bounding box of alpha and non-alpha channels.